 Dear Scouts and Scouters,

-In 1987, our council started a new tradition to honor the memory of this great Scouting advocate by holding the first of the modern Safaris.
-The modern Safari focused on the current Scouting generation, but was also filled with memories of Safaris past.
-A new chapter will be added to The Great Wizard Safari tradition this year, with the holding of the eighth modern Safari for the Boy Scout Council.
+In 1987, our Council started a new tradition to honor the memory of this great Scouting advocate by holding the first of the modern Safaris.
+The modern Safari focused on the current Scouting generation but was also filled with memories of Safaris past.
+A new chapter will be added to the Great Wizard Safari this year, with the holding of the ninth modern Safari.

 This year’s program is set again in our “Wild West” town of Deadwood.
-Boy Scout units are invited to our great council encampment for the weekend, complete with gateways.
-Our program on Saturday is for all Scouts from Tigers to Explorers, along with activities and exhibitions for visitors of all ages.
-Saturday evening’s activities include a Pass In Review for all the units, followed by the famous Wizard Safari campfire show for the entire encampment and visitors, topped off with a fireworks display that will leave you breathless.
+Scouts BSA units are invited to take part in the great encampment for the weekend, complete with theme-related campsite gateways.
+Our program on Saturday is for all Scouts, from Lions to Explorers, along with activities and exhibitions for visitors of all ages.
+Saturday’s evening activities include a Pass and Review for all units, followed by the famous Wizard Safari campfire show for the entire encampment and visitors, topped off with a fireworks display that will leave you breathless.